Salt Cod Fritters

 These crispy bites are your one-way ticket to Spain.

 Visit San Sebastián and alongside jars of vinegary guindilla peppers and ropes of chorizo, you’ll find planks of dried salt cod, or bacalao.
-It’s in this Basque city where chef Marc Vidal learned how to turn this staple Spanish ingredient into crispy, savory fritters—a mainstay at both his NYC restaurant, Boqueria, and his new cookbook of the same name.
-If bacalaoisn’t available in a specialty store in your area, you can also order the dried fish online.
+It’s in this Basque city where this staple Spanish ingredient is turned into crispy, savory fritters—a mainstay at the NYC restaurant, Boqueria, and a new cookbook of the same name.
+If bacalao isn’t available in a specialty store in your area, you can also order the dried fish online.

-Excerpted from Boqueria: A Cookbook, from Barcelona to New York, by Marc Vidal and Yann de Rochefort, with Zack Bezunartea (Absolute Press).
-Copyright © 2018
+Excerpted from Boqueria: A Cookbook, from Barcelona to New York

 Yield: 40 fritters